Suri312006/Hermes/.notes/main.typ

 = Questions for Kyle
 + Does sparta support users with multiple devices?
 + What sort of E2E encryption scheme can be added onto sparta?
++ How does authentication work with oblivious systems?

 = Qucklinks